Coming of Age

 The open newspaper shook slightly as it blocked my face from inquisitive eyes.
-The bus
+As the bus

-moved on and I carefully glanced around, nervously searching for people who would end my
+moved on, I carefully glanced around, nervously searching for people that would stop the

-I grasped the railing and hauled myself to the door, taking a long look up and down the street,
+I grasped the railing and made my way toward the door.
+Taking a long look up and down

 We worked our way into the theater at a snail's pace.
 Even though I was being taken by the

-moment, an urge to constantly look over my shoulder would not subside, neither would the
+moment, an urge to constantly look over my shoulder would not subside.
+Even though the

-have worried though, it was a big concert and I was hidden by the vast crowd.
+worry though, it was a big concert and I was hidden in the vast crowd.

-The pre-concert music had already started playing, its volume and clarity increased as
+The pre-concert music had already started playing, and its volume and clarity increased as

 we neared the door.
-My mood somehow brightened, and I began to become more a part of
+My mood somehow brightened as I began to become more a part of

 the general excitement.
-The warm-up act being piped into the lobby was securing
+The warm-up act being piped into the lobby began securing

-control of the crowd through the medium of music.
-I felt the contradiction between the physical and emotional world
+control of the crowd.
+I felt the difference between the physical and emotional world

-increase, and then drift from my mind like a feather in a breeze.
-After passing
+increase and then worries drifted from my mind like a feather in a breeze.

 "Hey asshole, no cutting in line!"